Configuring ADE

 Customizing default transformations

-To define tenant-specific load transformations, such as defining custom transformation logic for source entity attributes or defining custom transformation logic for Data Vault hash-keys, use CONFIG_LOAD_TRANSFORMATIONS -package.
+To define tenant-specific load transformations, such as applying custom transformation logic to source entity attributes or e.g. custom hash key logic, use the CONFIG_LOAD_TRANSFORMATIONS configuration package.

 Transformation formulas: